 Returned and pending applications

-Like new and pending applications as well as returned and pending applications give us an idea of the probability of seeing permits approved in the coming months.
-However, returned applications may not be granted if companies don’t comply with safety regulations and standards.
+Returned and pending applications give us an idea of the probability of permit approvals in the coming months.
+However, not all pending and returned applications are approved.
+Permits are only issued if companies comply with safety regulations and standards.

 In May, five drilling applications were returned for more information or clarification, which is the same as April.
 In September, 11 applications were pending compared to 12 in August.